-\textit{Proof of Claim 3.} The first part of this claim is obvious.
+\emph{Proof of Step 3.} The first part of this step is obvious.
 For the second part, we consider the case that the field $X$ is holomorphic.
 The other cases can be treated in a similar way.
 Suppose that we have the following OPE

 If both $X$ and $Y$ are in $\mathcal W$, then the term by term integration gives